Wanting to forge your own legacy

 I leave you with this:

-Coach Lofton and Coach Smith really changed my life, helped me learn how to channel my anger, have patience and flip the switch at the appropriate time with hard work and dedication.
-I owe both of them graditude and thankfulness for all the blood, sweat and tears because without it I know where I would have ended up.
+Coach Lofton and Coach Smith really changed my life, helped me learn how to channel my anger, have patience, and flip the switch at the appropriate time with hard work and dedication.
+I owe both of them gratitude and thankfulness for all the blood, sweat, and tears because without it I know where I would have ended up.
 Locked up………